North Shore Crochet Kid Scarf

 After finishing the North Shore hats, I had to make matching scarves!
-Since kids, especially toddlers are notorious for dropping and losing things, I decided to make infinity scarves which will stay put… until they take them off… (note to self: consider ways to attach scarf to clothing to make it toddler-proof)
+Since kids, especially toddlers are notorious for dropping and losing things, I decided to make infinity scarves that will stay put… until they take them off… (note to self: consider ways to attach a scarf to clothing to make it toddler-proof)

 To work this scarf you switch from the H hook used for the hat all the way to a J hook.
 Using a larger hook gives the scarf more flexibility and better drape, plus, J is my favorite size hook.
 (Is that strange?
 Do you have a favorite hook size?)

 Speaking of hooks, my son call hangers, hookers.
 (He uses the hook part to hook things so it makes sense in his little head that they be called hookers.)
 Makes for some interesting looks when he loudly tells the young cashier at Old Navy that we need more hookers or when he excitedly announces that his dad bought more hookers.
-Ah, life with kids.
-I don’t dare mention the crocheter/hooker connection.
-Who knows where that would lead…

-North Shore Scarf
+North Shore Crochet Kid Scarf

 1 skein Premier Yarn Deborah Norville Collection Everyday Print Yarn in Oak Moss

-Fhdc – Foundation half double crochet
+Fhdc: Foundation half double crochet

-sc(s) – single crochet(s)
+sc(s): single crochet(s)

-Hdc –half double crochet
+hdc: half double crochet

-Sl st – slip stitch
+Sl st: slip stitch

 Fhdc until the foundation measures about 32 inches.
 (I used the same length for my 2 year old’s and 4 year old’s scarves.)

-Form a circle and join to the top of the first hdc with a sl st being sure not to twist the foundation.
+Form a circle and join to the top of the first hdc with a sl st being sure not to twist the foundation row.
 Without chaining up, work camel stitch in each hdc around.
 Continue the camel stitch around until desired thickness is reached.
 (I just used up the entire skein of yarn.)